mlrun/mlrun/docs/runtimes/load-from-marketplace.md

 When working with functions pay attention to the following:

-- Input vs params - for sending data items to a function, users should send it via "inputs" and not as params.
+- Input vs. params &mdash; for sending data items to a function, send it via "inputs" and not as params.
-- Working with artifacts - Artifacts from each run are stored in the artifact_path which can be set globally through environment variable (MLRUN_ARTIFACT_PATH) or through the config, if its not already set we can create a directory and use it in our runs.
-Using {{run.uid}} in the path will allow us to create a unique directory per run, when we use pipelines we can use the {{workflow.uid}} template option.
+- Working with artifacts &mdash; Artifacts from each run are stored in the `artifact_path`, which can be set globally with the environment variable (MLRUN_ARTIFACT_PATH) or with the config.
+If it's not already set you can create a directory and use it in the runs.
+Using `{{run.uid}}` in the path creates a unique directory per run.
+When using pipelines you can use the `{{workflow.uid}}` template option.

-In this example we run the describe function. this function analyze a dataset (in our case it's a csv file) and generate html files (e.g. correlation, histogram) and save them under the artifact path
+This example runs the describe function.
+This function analyzes a dataset (in this case it's a csv file) and generates HTML files (e.g. correlation, histogram) and saves them under the artifact path.

 ```python
 DATA_URL = 'https://s3.wasabisys.com/iguazio/data/iris/iris_dataset.csv'